jponttuset/jponttuset.github.io/_posts/2015-12-11-deep-learning-plateau.md

 ---
 layout: post
-title: Has deep learning reached a plateau in computer vision?
+title: "ICCV 2015: Has deep learning reached a plateau in computer vision?"
-description: "Has deep learning reached a plateau in computer vision?"
+description: "ICCV 2015: Has deep learning reached a plateau in computer vision?"
 comments: true
 ---